jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 <mypassword>bash-5.0$
 ```

-Next we can list out our saved passedwords by calling `pass` and initiate the log in by calling `pass docker-credential-helpers/aHR0cHM6Ly9pbmRleC5kb2NrZXIuaW8vdjEv/itsjerk`.
-We are then prompted to put in our password which was in the `gpg_password.txt` file. `pass` will spit out your password (without a newline at the end!) if everything worked and I have obviously redacted my own password.
+Next we can list out our saved passwords by calling `pass` and initiate the log in by calling `pass docker-credential-helpers/aHR0cHM6Ly9pbmRleC5kb2NrZXIuaW8vdjEv/itsjerk`.
+We are then prompted to put in our password which was in the `gpg_password.txt` file. `pass` will spit out your password (without a newline at the end!) if everything works.
+I have redacted my own password.

 ```
 bash-5.0$ docker login